A CBD-Inspired Yoga Routine

-While CBD won’t get you high, it’s incredible for helping you chill out.
+While CBD won’t get you high, it’s incredible for helping you relax.
 Combine that with a gentle yoga routine that inspires you to do the same, and you’ve got something that has the potential to make you feel really, really good.

 There are some studios that have embraced the concept of using CBD and yoga.
 If you’re lucky enough to live close to one of these studios, we encourage you to go check out a class!

-Here’s the thing, though.
 Combining CBD with your home yoga practice will give you the same benefits of heading down to the studio.
-And for many, it’s a lot more feasible than finding a studio that offers CBD yoga.
+For many, it’s a lot more feasible than finding a studio that offers CBD yoga.
 All you need is a little CBD and your yoga mat.

 A CBD-Inspired Yoga Routine

-We invite you to soothe body, mind and soul through the combination of powerful plant medicine and ancient yogic postures.
+We invite you to soothe body, mind and soul through the combination of a powerful plant extract and ancient yogic postures.

 Before moving into this gentle CBD-inspired yoga routine, give yourself a moment to set up for your practice.
 Roll out your mat, maybe light a candle and grab a bottle of CBD oil tincture.
-Because CBD tincture takes a bit to kick in (15–40 minutes, depending on the administration method), we like to begin our CBD-inspired yoga routine with a 10–15 minute meditation.
+Because CBD tincture takes a bit to kick in (15–40 minutes, depending on the method you use), we like to begin our CBD-inspired yoga routine with a 10–15 minute meditation.

 Come to the top of your mat in the cross-legged position to prepare for this relaxing, CBD-inspired routine.
 Take your desired serving size of CBD and place it under your tongue while setting an intention for your practice.